dddiaz/dddiaz.com/content/post/glucose-datascience/index.md

-Keep in mind, workouts are stored in a different dataset that the main activity dataset.
+Keep in mind, workouts are stored in a different dataset than the main activity dataset.
-I handle this in the above code by outputting them to seperate CSVs.
+I handle this in the above code by outputting them to separate CSVs.

-Also note if you want to see all data available in healthkit, take a peak at the apple docs.
+Also note if you want to see all data available in HealthKit, take a peak at the apple docs.
 [Apple Docs](https://developer.apple.com/documentation/healthkit/hkobjecttype)